 First recorded by Barry McGuire (1965).

 From the wiki: “According to John Phillips in a Bravo documentary, and Michelle Phillips in an NPR piece, the song was written in 1963 while they were living in New York.
-He dreamed about the song and woke her up to help him write it.
-At the time, the Phillipses were members of the folk group The New Journeymen which would evolve into The Mamas & the Papas.
+John dreamed about the song and woke Michelle up to help him write it.
+At the time, the Phillips were members of the folk group The New Journeymen which would evolve into the Mamas & the Papas.

-“The Mamas & The Papas earned their first record contract after being introduced to Lou Adler, the head of Dunhill Records, by Barry McGuire.
-In thanks to Adler, they sang the backing vocals to ‘California Dreamin” on McGuire’s album, This Precious Time.
-The Mamas and the Papas then recorded their own version, using the same instrumental and backing vocal tracks to which they added new vocals.
-(McGuire’s original vocal can be briefly heard on the left channel at the beginning of the record, having not been completely wiped.)”
+“The Mamas & The Papas earned their first recording contract after being introduced to Lou Adler, the head of Dunhill Records, by Barry McGuire.
+In thanks to Adler and McGuire, they sang the backing vocals to McGuire’s original 1965 recording of ‘California Dreamin” (along with session musicians from The Wrecking Crew) for McGuire’s album, This Precious Time.
+Not released by Adler and McGuire as a single, the Mamas and the Papas then recorded their own version of ‘California Dreamin” in late 1965, using the same instrumental and backing vocal tracks to which the group added new vocals, plus an alto flute solo by Bud Shank.
+P. F. Sloan performed the guitar introduction.
+(McGuire’s original vocal can be briefly heard on the left channel at the beginning of the Mamas & Papas recording, having not been completely wiped from the original master.)”

 The Mamas & The Papas, “California Dreamin'” (1966):